crysxd/OctoApp-Plugin/README.md

 ## Setup
+**This plugin is not yet in the OctoPrint plugin repository!**
-Install via the bundled [Plugin Manager](https://docs.octoprint.org/en/master/bundledplugins/pluginmanager.html) or manually using this URL:
+Install the plugin manually using this URL:

 	https://github.com/crysxd/OctoApp-Plugin/archive/master.zip